 Ingredients

-- Whole vanilla beans
+- 2 oz whole vanilla beans

 There are many different types of vanilla beans across continents, but the popular types are Madagascar, Mexican, Ugandan, and Tahitian.
 Each has a unique flavor.
 For instance, the Madagascar vanilla bean has a creamy flavor, while the Tahitian vanilla pod has a fruity flavor.
+For a true vanilla flavor we do recommend our Madagascar Grade A vanilla beans.
+The beauty of vanilla beans is they can be experimented with in any recipe included vanilla bean paste.

 Instructions